 - Once your veggies are done roasting, set aside to slightly cool.

-- Fill bowl with roasted butternut squash, brussel sprouts, cashews, and cranberries.
-Toss with kefir dressing -- serve.
+- Fill bowl or plate with your kale, roasted butternut squash, brussel sprouts, cashews, and cranberries.
+Lightly toss with kefir dressing -- serve.